maiosx/miniplayer/README.md

 ## Notes

 Video playback uses Qt Multimedia, so the available codecs depend on the Qt multimedia backend installed by the system.
+Known issues:
+Gif/images have no close buttons currently
+Super + W does not stop playback on the fullscreen player No quickshell icon

 MIT License.